-The Cubby Room and the Creative Room each have a large screen television.
-Both screens are accessed through Air Play on the school's Apple iPad.
+The Cubby Room has a large screen television.
+The screen is activated through Air Play on the school's Apple iPad.
 No programming independent of this is utilized.

-Kids Club access the Cubby Room screen to supplement musical activities with the children during sing song circle.

-In the Creative Room, the class as a group utilizes the screen to provide visual enhancement to help further understand a concept, i.e., watching a space shuttle launch to understand how man travels in space.
+Kids Club and KinderGrow may access the Cubby Room screen to supplement musical activities with the children during sing song circle.
+The class as a group may utilize the screen to provide visual enhancement to help further understand a concept, i.e., watching a space shuttle launch to understand when counting backwards is used.
 It may be used to visually display a collection of photos gathered during an excursion or used in a different manner to read and explore a story.
 The screen is off until needed for such purposes.